dotnet/docs/docs/core/rid-catalog.md

 It is important to note that RIDs are really opaque strings.
 This means that they have to match exactly for operations using them to work.
 As an example, let us consider the case of [Elementary OS](https://elementary.io/), which is a straightforward clone of
 Ubuntu 14.04.
 Although .NET Core and CLI work on top of that version of Ubuntu, if you try to use them on Elementary OS without any modifications, the restore operation for any package will fail.
-This is because we currently (May 3rd, 2016) don't have a RID that designates Elementary OS as a platform.
+This is because we currently don't have a RID that designates Elementary OS as a platform.

 RIDs that represent concrete operating systems should be of the form: `[os].[version]-[arch]` where: